Singapore Exchange Ltd Stock Market Value

 Singapore Exchange Lagged Returns

 When evaluating Singapore Exchange's market value, investors can use the concept of autocorrelation to see how much of an impact past prices of Singapore Exchange pink sheet have on its future price.
 Singapore Exchange autocorrelation represents the degree of similarity between a given time horizon and a lagged version of the same horizon over the previous time interval.
-In other words, Singapore Exchange autocorrelation shows the relationship between Singapore Exchange pink sheet current value and its past values and can show if there is a momentum factor associated with investing in Singapore Exchange.
+In other words, Singapore Exchange autocorrelation shows the relationship between Singapore Exchange pink sheet current value and its past values and can show if there is a momentum factor associated with investing in Singapore Exchange Ltd.

 Regressed Prices